WHO AM I?

 Hi I'm Tom.
 I'm 33 and i am a dad to my wonderful son.
 An adoptive dad.
 A gay dad.
 Or maybe just a dad?

-I was just 17 when i met my (now) husband though we didn't get married for a quite a while.
+I was just 17 when i met my (now) husband though we didn't get married for a quite a while after meeting.
 We've been through it all together.
 College, various career moves, flat moves, house moves...
-15 years later still going strong.
+16 years later still going strong.

-Spending most of my 20's eating out all weekend and taking city breaks, it was when i was nearing 30 that i knew i wanted to be a dad.
+Spending most of my 20's eating out all weekend and enjoying city breaks, it was when i was nearing 30 that I knew I wanted to be a dad.
 I liken it to that moment women are known to have... you know, when their body clock just 'PINGS!' and they need a baby.
 That was me.

 I'm still me.
 Still into music, food, taking a million pictures every day, (unfortunately no more TV, i'm resigned to catch up TV if i am lucky!) and of course writing my tales of parenthood.
 But first and foremost come my two boys.
-My weekends no longer mean lie ins and breakfast in bed... they now mean being woken up at 5am with my son running into my bedroom and watching Teletubbies and Bing on repeat until the coffee has kicked in.
+My weekends no longer mean lie ins and breakfast in bed... they now mean being woken up at 5am with my son running into my bedroom and watching European kids music videos on YouTube on repeat until the coffee has kicked in.

-I aim to share my stories of real dad life with you hopefully showing you we're all in this together, you are not alone and that toddler life really is like looking after a hormonal, small, drunk person who you are just trying to keep alive in their waking hours!
+I aim to share my stories of real dad life with you hopefully showing you we're all in this together, you're not alone and that dad life really is like looking after a hormonal, small, drunk person who you are just trying to keep alive in their waking hours!

 This morning my friends and the kids got together for brunch.
 We tucked into our pastries, sausages, eggs... while the kids made a lovely, messy concoction of croissant and playdoh.
 Standard.